 Video: What Are The Best Low Impact Exercises For Seniors?

-Before we get started with types of low-impact exercises let’s take a moment to discuss low-impact exercise and what it is and what health benefits it contributes to your body.
+Before we get started with types of low-impact exercises let’s take a moment to discuss low-impact exercise what it is and what health benefits it contributes to your body.

 What Is Low-Impact Exercise?